YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 -buffsize=<Journal Pool size in bytes>
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Specifies the size of the Journal Pool.
 The server rounds the size up or down to suit its needs.
 Any size less than 1 MiB is rounded up to 1 MiB.
 If you do not specify a qualifier, the size defaults to the YottaDB default value of 64 MiB.
 Remember that you cannot exceed the system-provided maximum shared memory.
 For systems with high update rates, specify a larger buffer size to avoid the overflows and file I/O that occur when the Source Server reads journal records from journal files.
-The maximum value is 4294967288(4GiB-8).
+The maximum value is 68719476736 (64GiB).
+MUPIP REPLICATE SOURCE ignores BUFFSIZE if the Journal Pool is already set up.
+The first Source Server process started on an instance sets up the Journal Pool.

 ^^^^^^^^^^^^^^^^^^^^^^^^
 -filter=<filter command>